developfrom19/inappbrowserWkview/README.md

 # Changes made on this plugin

+Fix - This plugin works well with cordova-plugin-wkwebview-engine Forked based on the solution posted on https://github.com/apache/cordova-plugin-inappbrowser/pull/534

+Fix - To hide Status-bar in inAppBrowser
 Replace STATUSBAR_HEIGHT TO 0 FROM 20 in CDVWKInAppBrowser.m

 #define    STATUSBAR_HEIGHT 0 //20.0

-Replaced below code in file CDVInAppBrowserNavigationController.m
+Fix - To hide the gray-line on top left which occurs on orientation change Replace below code in file CDVInAppBrowserNavigationController.m

 	- (void) viewDidLoad {